Exporting to Panama

 Import duties

-Duties are assessed and set in proportion to the value on the cost, insurance and freight (CIF) value.
-The Panamanian government has reduced tariffs to meet the requirements of the World Trade Organisation (WTO) membership.
+Duties are assessed and set in proportion to the cost, insurance and freight (CIF) value.
+The Panamanian government has reduced tariffs to meet the requirements of World Trade Organization (WTO) membership.

 Operating in Panama